Azure/AppService/_posts/2022-08-24-Clojure-on-AppService.md

 Clojure is a dynamic, general-purpose programming language from the Lisp family that runs on the Java Virtual Machine.
 You can build web apps in Clojure and deploy them to Azure App Service as a JAR file.

-On this article we will use an example web app written in [Clojure](https://clojure.org/) based on the guestbook app from the [Luminus framework](https://luminusweb.com/), updated to use PostgreSQL and ready to deploy to Azure App Service in a few simple steps.
+This article uses an example web app written in [Clojure](https://clojure.org/) based on the guestbook app from the [Luminus framework](https://luminusweb.com/), updated to use PostgreSQL and ready to deploy to Azure App Service in a few simple steps.

 ## The `guestbook` application